Get £100 cashback on 3%-ish

 Brexit uncertainty could hit peer-to-peer lending

 No one knows exactly what Brexit means for our economy – some say good, others say bad.
 We do know there is huge uncertainty.
 Peer-to-peer is a new industry; most firms have never ridden through a substantial downturn, and we don't know how they will.
 We list the risks below – the last is the 'unknown unknowns', which the current uncertainty only exacerbates.
 While we're not saying "don't do" peer-to-peer, we do think you need to consider even more carefully if it's right for you.

 Peer-to-peer lending websites are industrial-scale online financial matchmakers; money-cupids matching individual borrowers or companies with lenders willing to put money aside for longer, hunting for a good return.
 It's also known as crowd-lending.

-As the banking middleman is cut out, borrowers often get slightly lower rates, while investors get far improved headline rates, with the sites themselves profiting via a fee.
+As the banking middleman is cut out, borrowers often get slightly lower rates, while investors offering loans get far improved headline rates, with the sites themselves profiting via a fee.

 Peer-to-peer looks like saving, tastes like saving, but as there's no savings safety guarantee and you could lose your money, it smells like an investment.

 Lending isn't willy-nilly though; borrowers are cherry-picked by credit checks and rated according to risk.
 These websites do all the repayment chasing on your behalf – so there's no legwork like lending to a fella down the pub.